|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed November 28, 1942

-Lissner was officially declared dead the day of the mission.
-Postwar, he was permanently buried at Oakwood Cemetery Annex in Austin, TX at plot A, section 87, grave 1
+Lissner was officially declared dead the day of the mission and initially buried in Port Moresby.
+Postwar, he was permanently buried at Oakwood Cemetery Annex in Austin, TX at plot A, section 87, grave 1.

 PNG Museum Aircraft Status Card - F-4 Lightning 41-2123